gthvn1/xcpng-cli/README.md

 ## Run on the XCP-ng host

-- The two following scripts must be copied on your XCP-ng hosts.
+- Following scripts must be copied on your XCP-ng hosts.

 ### cbt-ls.py
 - Get information about CBT (need to be enabled)